jszalkowski/wparser/README.md

     - type: boolean
     - Check whether no-js is used for older browsers

-## Still not implemented list of attributes
+## Still not implemented attributes

 * preprocessors
     - type: boolean